Abdelrahman-Sherif-Fayez/Nasa_Mars_Rover_Project/README.md

 	c-	applying thresholding to to identify obstacles from coll_roi (part of prescetive transform of camera image which represent 2 m^2 infront of rover ) and called the result is color_thresh

-7-	Finding edge pixels between the sand and teh wall using get_contours function
+7-	Finding edge pixels between the sand and the wall using get_contours function

 	get_contours is function take 2 parametes which is used to get array of arrays (each inner array contain pixels for a contour in image)
 		parameter1: wraped image